AltheaFoundation/info-server/README.md

 ### /total_liquid_supply

 Provides the total liquid supply of ALTHEA, or any Cosmos chain the server software is pointed at.
 Liquid supply excludes only module tokens and vesting tokens.
 Staked tokens and unclaimed rewards count in the total.
-Value return is uALTHEAition and must be divided by `1*10^6` to display whole tokens.
+Value return is aalthea (ALTHEA wei) and must be divided by `1*10^18` to display whole tokens.
 This value is updated once a day.

 - URL: `https://info.althea.link:9000/total_liquid_supply`
 - Method: `GET`